donnay/perpetual-sparrow/src/pages/GuestSuiteManual.md

 Welcome to the Westpoint Terrace Guest Suite!
 We are so happy to have you.
 You’ll find some helpful information below for your stay and please don’t hesitate to contact us at any time if anything is unclear…

 ### Address:
-   1263 Barclay Street, Vancouver, BC
+   1263 Barclay Street,
-   CHECK-IN / CHECK-OUT
+   Vancouver, BC

+### Check-in / Check-out
    Check in time is 3pm.
    Check out time is 12pm.